 Webhooks

-Use webhooks to receive automatic quote updates
+Use webhook endpoints to receive automatic updates

-Please note: the time it takes to generate a quote varies based on carrier, so don't worry if quotes aren't sent to the webhook URL instantly.
-To give an idea, some carriers can take up to 45 seconds to process a quote.
+varies based on institution (carrier), so don't worry if quotes aren't sent to the webhook endpoint instantly.
+To give an idea, some institutions can take up to 2 minutes to process a quote

 Set Up